conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 > Dear Bart,
 >
-> On this occasion of your 11th birthday, I wanted to wish you the best today and going foward
+> On this occasion of your 11th birthday, I wanted to wish you the best today and going forward

 "How does your system know to use 'Bart' in the messages?"

 "I just pick the first name you enter."

 "Hmm.
 That might be a problem.
 What if the person is named Mary Louise Parker?
 Mary Louise here is one name.
-Also, some pople (like me) would key it in as Simpson, Bart."
+Also, some people (like me) would key it in as Simpson, Bart."

 "Ugh.
 Fine.
-Let me update the protptype."
+Let me update the prototype."

 Version 4 came out 30 minutes later.